Sanidhya3012/OnlineE-commerce/README.md

 - Static files are served automatically in development.
 For production, use Django's static files handling.

 ## License
-This project is for educational purposes.
+This project is for Practice purposes.